Have you ever come across any feedback that says you need to be a more strategic manager?

 Regularly analyse and evaluate the internal trends of your workplace.
 For instance, focus on problems that are getting raised on a regular basis.
 Then, connect with peers of the same industry and your organisation to get a detailed knowledge of external trends.
 Understanding these unique internal and external trends gives you valuable information that can be utilised in corporate strategy.

-Further, to fully understand these trends, a strategic leader needs to analyse the meaning of strategy in their industry.
+Further, to fully understand these trends, a strategic leader needs to analyse the meaning of strategic management in their industry.
 Only then can you source all the study materials, psychological factors, economics, and laws to formulate a great plan.
 For instance, a leader in technology needs to gain knowledge of platforms, networks, and standards used along with technological knowledge.

 Apart from considering all the internal and external factors, it is necessary to observe things from every angle.
 Increasing curiosity and evaluating every perspective can help you overcome your short-sightedness.
 You can approach problems from different directions and find solutions that are unique and innovative.